Myndex/apca-introduction/analysis.md

 determine if this higher ambient light value is significant or just an artifact of the conversion I did._

 This is again a spurious statement coming from a layperson.
 None of these assertions have any relevance to ambient light.
-And the "not that different" statement is not borne out by actual analysis that demonstrates that WCAG2 incorrectly passes 47% of random color pairs, and incorrectly rejects 22% to 60% of random color pairs.
+And the "not that different" statement is not borne out by actual analysis that demonstrates that WCAG2 **_incorrectly_** passes 47% of random color pairs, and **_incorrectly_** rejects 22% to 60% of random color pairs.

-And this is not even delving into use cases.
+And this is not even delving into use cases and the extended APCA guidelines, which xi has ignored for the entirty of this analysis.

 > _As we have seen, using a polarity-aware difference instead of a ratio is not a significant change in terms of results.
 However, in terms of developer